DSTV Options

 Scribe HSS and tubes

-' Outline ' generates instructions in the download file for scribing a complete outline of each abutting HSS or tube wherever that material overlaps the downloaded material ( click here ).
+Outline generates instructions in the download file for scribing a complete outline of each abutting HSS or tube wherever that material overlaps the downloaded material.

-Dash length: The length (in the primary dimension " Units " or other units ) when the " Placement lines " for the tube/HSS section is ' Corners '.
-Each segment at the corner will be the " Dash length ."
+Dash length: The length when the Placement lines for the tube/HSS section is Corners.
+Each segment at the corner will be the Dash length.

 - wide flange - wide flange - wide flange - wide flange -